ISISComputingGroup/ibex_developers_manual/genie_python-Troubleshooting.md

 2020-11-11T17:20:48	(CMD)	(17808)	2020-11-11 17:20:48.512496: Exception cleared
 ```
 You may need to restart the genie_python session.
 The root cause of this issue is currently unknown.
 See ticket [5893](https://github.com/ISISComputingGroup/IBEX/issues/5893) for details, including a script which can scan all instruments for occurrences of this issue.
 If this issue is seen again, please create a new ticket to investigate further and also link it here.

+### can read local PVs from instrument but not e.g. `CS:INSTLIST` or accelerator ones like beam current

+In one case this was due to the firewall rule for `A:\python3\python.exe` has been disabled - a process firewall exception is needed to allow it to receive the UDP name query reply